-Kirsten Moore, creator and director of the Expanding Medication Abortion Access (EMAA) Project, remembers that it was a momentous occasion when the FDA had approved the drug mifepristone on September 28, 2000, to be used to end a pregnancy.
-Commonly referred to as “the abortion pill,” reproductive health organizations and advocates had been striving to bring medical abortion to America after it was approved in France in 1988.
+Kirsten Moore, creator and director of the Expanding Medication Abortion Access (EMAA) Project, remembers that it was a momentous occasion when the FDA approved the drug mifepristone on September 28, 2000, to be used to end a pregnancy.
+Commonly referred to as “the abortion pill,” reproductive health organizations and advocates have been striving to bring medical abortion to America after it was approved in France in 1988.
 However, the approval process came with a myriad of restrictions.

 In today’s episode of the Your Health Unlocked Podcast, Kirsten joins us to discuss the evolution of restrictions on medication abortion over the past two decades, as well as the role the FDA plays in this recent push by EMAA and other health justice organizations to get medically unnecessary restrictions on the abortion pill lifted.

 - What is the FDA, and its relationship to government and nonprofit organizations

 - The checks in place to ensure the FDA remains focused on public health and consumer safety